Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 As you notice commonalties between audience members, the audience and your topic, and you and your audience, appeal to those commonalities to not only establish rapport but also to more easily persuade them to your thesis and claims.
 Your audience is more likely to trust and believe you if they feel they share something in common with you and your topic.

 Your audience may already feel a certain way about your topic.
 Depending on what you're trying to argue, you may want to go ahead and appeal to that consensus.
 Just be careful: you don't want to bore your audience by "preaching to the choir. "

 Tell a Story

 One of the best ways to back up your claims–besides cold, hard, facts and data–is to share a personal story or anecdote.
 This shows your audience that you really connect to your subject, making you more believable and personable.
 Using anecdotes are a perfect opportunity to lighten the mood and add some humor as appropriate to your speech.

 You might have a particularly complex subject or thesis.
 In these instances, it's helpful to break it down into its simplest parts.
 By breaking your information down into bite-sized chunks, your audience may have an easier time of following your train of thought or logic.

-tell a story or anecdote that makes the speaker personable and believable., show the similarities between the audience and topic, and the presenter and audience., break down the main argument into simple parts that are easy for the audience to understand., or present all of the background information the audience needs to know to understand the main argument.
+tell a story or anecdote that makes the speaker personable and believable., show the similarities between the audience and topic, and the presenter and audience., present all of the background information the audience needs to know to understand the main argument., or break down the main argument into simple parts that are easy for the audience to understand.